jinoh0731/Can-Language-Models-Be-Too-Big/README.md

 ## Understanding the Risks: The "Stochastic Parrots" Dilemma 🦜

-### Mimicry Over Understanding:

 Despite their sophistication, large LMs do not understand the text they generate.
 Like parrots, they mimic human language based on patterns seen during their training, without grasping the meaning behind the words.

-### Misleading Appearances:

-The text produced by LMs can be convincingly human-like, leading people to overestimate the models' understanding.
+Therefore, the text produced by LMs can be convincingly human-like, leading people to overestimate the models' understanding.
 This poses a risk of misinterpretation, where the output is taken as thoughtful or meaningful communication when it is not.

-### Amplifying Existing Biases:

-Training data for LMs often reflect the biases present in society.
+As discussed above, training data for LMs often reflect the biases present in society.
 These models, therefore, risk perpetuating and even amplifying these biases, contributing to a cycle of reinforcement that can deepen societal divides.

-### Potential for Misuse:

 Given their ability to generate plausible text, LMs could be exploited by individuals with harmful intentions, such as spreading misinformation or creating divisive content on a large scale.

-### Privacy Concerns:

-LMs trained on vast datasets can inadvertently memorize and reproduce sensitive personal information, posing a risk to individual privacy.
+Also, LMs trained on vast datasets can inadvertently memorize and reproduce sensitive personal information, posing a risk to individual privacy.
+Lastly, when used for language translation, LMs might produce fluent but inaccurate translations.

-### The Challenge of Translation:

-When used for language translation, LMs might produce fluent but inaccurate translations.
 The seeming coherence of these translations can mislead users into trusting incorrect or misleading information.

 ## Path Forward